 Coming Soon!
-Biblical Character Studies on Jacob, Joseph, Moses, Joshua, David, Solomon, Nehemiah, Daniel, The Twelve Minor Prophets, Zechariah, and MORES!
-Now Available: The Lives and Ministries of Elijah and Elisha
+Biblical Character Studies on Moses, David, Solomon, Nehemiah, Daniel, The Twelve Minor Prophets, Zechariah, and MORE!
+Now Available: Abraham, Jacob, Joseph, Joshua and The Lives and Ministries of Elijah and Elisha

 The life and work of Abraham emphasize the Covenant between God and Abraham and the most significant part of that document is the promise of a son and heir of all Abram has been blessed with.
 It is this emphasis that makes its resemblance to the gospel in the New Testament so special and noteworthy!
 148 pages.

 Over the years, we’ve been blessed to sit under the teaching of Dr. Walter Kaiser many times at the Billy Graham Training Center at The Cove.
 His understanding of the Old Testament is deep and rich, and his passion for – and trust in – the inerrant Word of God is unrivaled.
 I’m excited that his expository teaching is being preserved in these books for current and future generations.
 I believe this series will be referenced for many years to come as a definitive examination of key Old Testament heroes of the faith.—Will Graham, VP & Associate Evangelist of the Billy Graham Evangelistic Association, and Executive Director of the Billy Graham Training Center at The Cove in Asheville, N.C.